What is the Statute of Limitations for Car Accident Injuries in Louisiana?

 Contact Simien & Simien Today for a Free Consultation

-The Louisiana car accident attorneys at Simien & Simien can help manage your insurance claim while preparing to file a lawsuit if your insurance claim is unsuccessful.
+The Baton Rouge personal injury lawyers at Simien & Simien can help manage your insurance claim while preparing to file a lawsuit if your insurance claim is unsuccessful.
 We know how to build a robust case and file a claim before the statute of limitations expires.

 We have a successful track record of recovering fair compensation for victims of car accidents.